 A2.2.4.1 For meetings of all SGs, the CCV and their subordinate groups (WPs, TGs, etc.), the following deadlines apply for the submission of contributions:

-a) where translation is required, contributions should be received at least three months prior to the meeting, and will be made available not later than four weeks before the meeting.
+a) where translation [by the Secretariat] is required, contributions should be received at least three months prior to the meeting, and will be made available not later than four weeks before the meeting.
 For submissions to the second session of the CPM, see Resolution ITU-R 2.
-For later contributions, no commitment can be made by the Secretariat to ensure the document will be available at the opening of the meeting in all the required languages;
+For later contributions, no commitment can be made by the secretariat to ensure the document will be available at the opening of the meeting in all the required languages Documents not available at the opening of a meeting cannot be discussed at the meeting; Contributions (including Revisions, addenda and Corrigenda to contributions) shall be received not later than 12 calendar days (1600 hours UTC) prior to the start of the meeting to be made available for the opening of the meeting.

+[Editor’s note: the text added in a) and highlighted in yellow is not new.
+It already appears at the end of A2.2.4.1.
+However, its placement in the current version of Resolution ITU-R 1 creates ambiguity, as it follows a sentence indicating that the secretariat cannot accept submissions after a specific deadline that occurs well in advance of the opening of the meeting.
+Relocating this text to the proposed new location therefore appears more appropriate.
+Moreover, given that the first sentence of the standalone paragraph at the end of A2.2.4.1 applies to both a) and b), it is reasonable to assume that the deadline for both a) and b) should also be 12 calendar days prior to the meeting]

-b) otherwise, for documents not requiring translation, contributions (including Revisions, Addenda and Corrigenda to contributions) shall be received not later than 12 calendar days (1600 hours UTC) prior to the start of the meeting to be made available for the opening of the meeting.
-The deadline applies only to contributions from the membership.
-The secretariat shall post contributions as received on a webpage established for this purpose within one working day, and post within three working days the official versions on the website once reformatted.
+b) otherwise, for documents not requiring translation [by the secretariat], contributions (including Revisions, Addenda and Corrigenda to contributions) shall be received not later than 12 calendar days (1600 hours UTC) prior to the start of the meeting to be made available for the opening of the meeting.
+This deadline applies only to contributions from the membership.
+The secretariat shall post contributions as received on a webpage established for this purpose within one working day of their receipt, and post the official versions of the contributions on the website once reformatted within three working days of their receipt.
 The membership should submit their contributions using the template published by ITU-R.

 The secretariat cannot accept submissions later than the aforementioned deadline.
-Documents not available at the opening of a meeting cannot be discussed at the meeting.
+For submissions received later than the aforementioned deadline, the secretariat shall inform the contributor that its submission will not be processed.

+[Editor’s note: The non-editorial modifications above resulted from the difficulty in interpreting the standalone paragraph immediately preceding this note, and determining the scope of its application.
+Based on its placement in the current version of Resolution ITU-R 1, it seems like the initial objective was for the paragraph to apply to both A2.4.4.1a) and b).
+However, it was not clear what deadline we were referring to especially in the A2.4.4.1a).
+Canada also considered it necessary to state that any contribution submitted after the applicable deadline will not be processed by the secretariat.]

 A2.2.4.2 Contributions shall be provided to the Director electronically, with some exceptions for developing countries unable to do so.
 The Director may return a document that does not comply with the guidelines, for it to be brought into line.

-A2.2.4.3 Contributions should be sent to the Chair and Vice-Chairs, if any, of the group concerned as well as to the Chair and ViceChairs of the SG.
+A2.2.4.3 Contributions should be sent to the Chair and Vice-Chairs, if any, of the group concerned as well as to the Chair and Vice-Chairs of the SG.